kjsmita6/kjsmita6/README.md

 ## Hi there 👋, welcome to my profile

-I'm Kyle Smith, currently working as a software engineer at [TIBCO Software](https://tibco.com) in the Streaming Analytics Research and Development group.
-We have some public repos [on GitHub](https://github.com/TIBCOSoftware), but most things are private (as expected).
+I'm Kyle, currently working as a software engineer at [TIBCO Software](https://tibco.com) in the Streaming Analytics Research and Development group.
+We have some public repos [on GitHub](https://github.com/TIBCOSoftware), but most things are private.
 My personal page contains many personal projects which I have worked on, as well as my portfolio of all the code I worked on in college ([link here](https://github.com/kjsmita6/WPICode)).

 This page is meant to be a more visual copy of my resume.
-If you would like the normal resume, please contact me using the information below.
+If you would like my normal resume, please contact me using the information below.

 ## Experience
 ### Software Engineer (June 2021 - Present)